Odyseus/cinnamon_tools_docs/docs/_sources/includes/03-tips-and-tricks.rst.txt

 .. note::

-    Here are listed some tips, tricks and some basic concepts related to the Cinnamon desktop environment.
+    Here are listed some tips, tricks and some basic concepts related to the Cinnamon desktop environment and other topics that might be of use to *new comers*.

 .. _restart-cinnamon-reference: